 After the recycled blankets are woven they are finished at the mill with labels and stitching or fringing, and sent to our warehouse for distribution.

 Voilà!
-A an extremely cosy and warm blanket that can last a lifetime.
+A an extremely cosy and warm blanket that, if cared for, can last a lifetime.